Vermont Counselor Licensing Requirements

 Vermont Counselor Experiential Requirements

 2 years/3,000 hours of postmaster’s experience in clinical mental health counseling, including 2,000 hours of direct client contact.
-100 hours of face-to-face supervision required.
-Supervision should be 1 hour per 30 client hours and 50 must be individual supervision Supervision must be under a board approved licensed mental health professional.
+100 hours of face-to-face supervision is required.
+Supervision should be 1 hour per 30 client hours and 50 must be individual supervision Supervision must be under a board-approved licensed mental health professional.